 Example 1: Finding the Measure of an Unknown Angle in a Right Triangle

-For the given figure, find the measure of angle , in degrees, to two decimal places.
+For the given figure, find the measure of angle , to the nearest second.

 Answer